 What also stands out for me with Maven binoculars are the many upgrades and customizations, along with out of the ordinary size and magnification options available.
 They carry your standard 8×42 which is great, but even more intriguing are the somewhat wild cat combinations that are available through Maven such as 6×30, 10×56, or my choice the, 11×45 configuration.

 Finally, Maven stands behind their products with an unconditional lifetime guarantee.
 If anything goes wrong with your optic, for any reason, they will fix it or replace it.

 Admittedly because they are a direct-to-consumer company, you won’t find Maven in your average sporting goods store.
 However, if you are seriously considering investing in a pair of quality optics, I would strongly recommend looking into Maven and using their 30-day demo program to get your hands on their optics.
 You won’t be sorry.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.